Best waterproof phones 2025

 What do these ratings mean?

 While no phone is truly waterproof, there are varying water resistance levels to consider when comparing different phones.
 Most models in this list are rated IP68, which denotes full dust resistance and allows the phone to survive up to 30 minutes in as much as two meters of water.
+Some 2025 models even have an IP69 rating, which make them resistant to water jets.
 Other phones rated IP67 offer the same dust protection but only half the submersion depth at a single meter.
 Keep in mind that with both, you need to be careful around saltwater as well as heavily chlorinated pool water.

 You may also occasionally see IPX7, which protects against one meter of water but doesn't guarantee protection against dust.
-Some phones, like unlocked OnePlus 10 Pro models, are water-resistant to some extent but not officially IP-certified.
+Some phones are water-resistant to some extent but not officially IP-certified.
 This means it'll probably survive if you get caught in the rain or accidentally spill a drink on the table.
 Still, you shouldn't test your luck since you're unlikely to get very far with customer service if the water damage indicator inside the phone gets wet.

 Which waterproof phone should I buy?

-Whether you buy the Samsung Galaxy S24, the Google Pixel 8 Pro, or so many others, you'll be getting an incredible device that's water resistant in some capacity.
+Whether you buy the OnePlus 13, the Google Pixel 9 Pro, or so many others, you'll be getting an incredible device that's water resistant in some capacity.
 In fact, even if none of these phones speak to you, there's still some excellent news: ingress protection is all but mandated in a flagship phone these days.
 So the next time you're shopping around, you can pretty much choose whatever phone catches your eye.

 With contributions from